 Below are a number of links for more information.
 These include tools you can use to heal many if not most of the effects of trauma.
 This is true even if the traumatic events happened years ago or even if they happened decades ago and in your childhood.

 How far and to what extent we can heal chronic illness by addressing the effects of trauma, I don’t know.
 But healing the effects of trauma can have a huge impact on your experience of your chronic illness including your symptoms, your sensitivities to stress, your flares and more.

 Understanding more about trauma and working through it also gives you a context that will help you better understand symptoms and patterns in your chronic illness.

 - Summary of how trauma affects risk for chronic illness

-- How Adverse Childhood Experiences (ACEs) affect risk for chronic illness and the 10 Questions for your score
+- Read blog post on How Adverse Childhood Experiences (ACEs) affect risk for chronic illness and find out your ACE score

-- Role of stress and trauma before onset of chronic illness
+- Learn more in a blog post about stress and trauma before onset of chronic illness

 - 10 Tools for working with chronic illness